-- Used capacity: Local clubs have indicated that there is significant spare capacity. - Satisfied demand: There is no evidence of unmet demand in the district. - Changes in supply: There are no known current planned changes to bowls green supply.
+• Used capacity: Local clubs have indicated that there is significant spare capacity.

+- Satisfied demand: There is no evidence of unmet demand in the district. - Changes in supply: There are no known current planned changes to bowls green supply.

-Future demand patterns are likely to be similar to current levels, based on participation trends but the higher population projections will create a requirement for 9.7% additional capacity by 2031.
+Future demand patterns are likely to be similar to current levels, based on participation trends but the higher population projections will create a requirement for 6.1% additional capacity by 2031.
 Spare capacity at the existing bowls facilities will be able to accommodate all additional future demand, based upon falling participation rates and limited population growth.

 The quality of greens is generally good with one or two exceptions and changing and disability access is 'poor' at several sites.
 Substantial work was carried out on the green at Houghton BC making it wider (to add an extra rink) but work was setback by covid due to restrictions which had a detrimental impact on the quality of the playing surface.
-This is being addressed and improvements are anticipated in 2022.